IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

-auth		Authenticate to the tenant using the specified client and secret listTokens	List tokens for each user in the userFile revokeTokens	Revoke tokens for each user in the userFile disableUser	Revoke tokens and disable each user in the userFile help		Display the full help text
+auth		Authenticate to the tenant using the specified client and secret listTokens	List tokens for each user in the userFile revokeTokens	Revoke tokens for each user in the userFile disableUser	Disable each user in the userFile help		Display the full help text

 ```